mdalai/url-checker/README.md

 4. pip install numpy
 5. pip install requests
 6. pip install webbrowser (sometimes, it is already included in the python basic)
+# Run the program
+1. Double click "pyqt_bb.py" will start the program.
+Then input your Blackboard username and password, click 'Load Courses' button.
+From the course list choose a course you want to check URLs, then click 'Check URLs' button.
+The new window will be openned and list out all the URLs and statuses.
+It may take longer time if the course has many URLs.
+2. Or you can run the program on the command line.
+  - python pyqt_bb.py

 # Revealing Programming Process
 ## Login